 As well, no standards or limits applicable to potential building damage from ground-borne vibration have been adopted by a federal agency.
 However, the FTA has guidelines available to assess potential impacts on buildings and structures due to ground-borne vibration.
 The FTA's Transit Noise and Vibration Impacts Assessment Manual provides impact criteria concerning building damage during construction activities (FTA 2018).
 Table 5.11-7 includes the FTA vibration criteria for construction activities.

 Building Category PPV (in/sec) I. Reinforced-concrete, steel, or timber (no plaster) 0.5 II.
-Engineered concrete and masonry (no plaster) 0.3 III.
-Non-engineered timber and masonry buildings 0.2 IV.
-Buildings extremely susceptible to vibration damage 0.12
+Engineered concrete and masonry (no plaster) 0.3

 Table 5.11.7.
 Construction Vibration Impact Criteria for Building Damage